petermeissner/tabit/README.md

 **Development version**

-0.1.0 - 2019-09-17 / 12:40:18
+0.1.0 - 2019-09-17 / 13:29:53

 **Description**

 Simple tabulation should be dead simple.
-This package is dedicated to an easy way to get tabulations while also providing exact numbers and allowing for re-usability.
+This package is an opinionatad approach to easy tabulations while also providing exact numbers and allowing for re-usability.
 This is achieved by providing tabulations as data.frames with columns for values, optional variable names, frequency counts including and excluding NAs and percentages for counts including and excluding NAs.
+Also values are automatically sorted by in decreasing order of frequency counts to allow for fast skimming of the most important information.

 **License**